swapnaliJadhav2010/EventManagement/README.md

 ## Deployment on docker
 There is Dockerfile present in git repository which contains all the information such as command to run prerequisite, and run this django project.<br>
-Now run the following commands in terminal navigating to project root directory: docker build -t sportevents .<br>
+Now run the following commands in terminal navigating to project root directory:<br>
+docker build -t sportevents .<br>
 docker run -p 8000:8000 sportevents